 Like with other methods of internationalization, Collaborative Online International Learning (COIL) projects help to prepare students to work in today's global knowledge economy and enriches teaching and learning experience for faculty and students.
 One of the main benefits of COIL is that it provides students with a global learning experience without the need to leave Canada.

 To participate in a Collaborative Online International Learning experience, a USask instructor works with a partner instructor from an international institution who is teaching a similar or complementary course.
 Together, the instructors design tasks that students from both their classes will complete.
+Watch this video to hear more about COIL from faculty and students.

 Learn more about how COIL at USask works by reviewing the workbook we provide USask COIL Instructors.